Available in EU (€989) — not yet officially sold in the UK

 4 Billion Years On is impartial.
 We are not a manufacturer, retailer or installer.
 The products listed above are chosen for editorial reasons - because they are relevant to the UK market right now - not because anyone has paid us to feature them.

-Only links to the Amazon site from the products table (specific product pages with a /dp/ or /gp/product/ URL) use our Amazon Associates account — the same programme as our energy, climate and AI book pages.
-For UK, Ireland and US visitors those Amazon URLs include our affiliate tag; if you buy after clicking, we may earn a small commission at no extra cost to you.
-Links to manufacturer sites (for example EcoFlow), other retailers or anywhere that is not Amazon are ordinary outbound links — we do not earn commission from them here.
-The choice of which products appear, and what we say about them, is never influenced by affiliate availability.
-Pages, paragraphs and rankings are not for sale.
+Amazon product-page links from the table use our Associates account — the same programme as our book pages.
+UK, Ireland and US visitors may generate a small commission for us at no extra cost to you.
+All other links (manufacturer sites, other retailers) are ordinary outbound links — we earn nothing from them.
+What we list and how we rank it is never influenced by affiliate availability.

 Have a correction or want to suggest a kit we have missed?
 Email us at chris.4billionyears@gmail.com.